 We use renewable energy resources and we’ve implemented simple, cost-efficient, energy and water conservation measures.
 We treat grey-water and recycle all our waste.

 Sustainable Construction at Pisatahua

-Our facilities were constructed utilizing sustainably-harvested wood, bamboo, and palm leaves.
-We designed all infrastructure in accordance with traditional construction techniques; however, these methodologies were adapted to meet our specific needs.
+Our facilities were constructed with sustainably-harvested wood, bamboo, and palm leaves.
+We designed all of our infrastructure in accordance with traditional construction techniques; however, these methodologies were adapted to meet our specific needs.
 Local community members are employed for all our construction and maintenance needs.